PiotrZJelonek/RPS/README.md

 ## Determining the winner

-- It is practical to map loosing actions to winnig actions using a distionary
+- It is practical to map loosing actions to winnig actions using a dictionary
 ```python
 """
 lost_against = {